Connection lost. Please refresh the page.

 Surrounding structures

-Superior to the body of the corpus callosum lies the interhemispheric fissure which the falx cerebri runs within, as well as the anterior cerebral vessels.
-The superior aspect of the corpus callosum is covered with a thin layer of glial tissue under the pia mater, known as the indusium griseum, over which run on either side of the midline one or two strips of grey matter, i.e. the longitudinal striae.
+Superior to the body of the corpus callosum lies the longitudinal (interhemispheric) fissure containing the falx cerebri (a fold of the dura mater), as well as the anterior cerebral vessels.
+The superior aspect of the corpus callosum is covered with a thin layer of glial tissue known as the indusium griseum, over which run the longitudinal striae which are narrow strips of gray matter on either side of the midline, remnants of limbic development.

-The cingulate gyrus is a component of the limbic system and lies superolateral to the corpus callosum.
-The callosal sulcus separates the two structures.
-The anterior part of the corpus callosum (rostrum, genu, body) is attached inferiorly to the fornix by the septum pellucidum while the splenium is attached inferiorly to the crura and the commissure of the fornix.
+The cingulate gyrus, a limbic structure involved in emotion and memory, lies superior to the corpus callosum, separated by the callosal sulcus.
+The anterior part of the corpus callosum (rostrum, genu, body) is attached inferiorly to the fornix by the septum pellucidum, while the splenium is attached inferiorly to the crura and the commissure of the fornix.

 If you would like to challenge yourself even further, try out our quiz on the structures seen on the medial view of the brain.